tonyandy5630/redux-toolkit-firebase-react-ts/README.md

-# A demo project using firebase to load and add data from ReactJS using TypeScript
+# A demo project using Firebase and Redux Toolkit to load and add data from ReactJS using TypeScript